Clemssandra2939/Telomere-Dynamics/README.md

 - Investigate additional factors that may influence telomere length
 - Conduct longitudinal analysis if data becomes available
 - Explore non-linear relationships between variables
-- [Add any other ideas for future research]